RhythmD22/Magnate/README.md

 3. Select "Add to Home Screen".
 4. The app will now appear on your home screen and launch in full-screen mode.

-## Application Pages

-The web app consists of several static HTML pages, each serving a specific function:

-- `index.html`: The main landing page with quick links to other sections.
-- `Goals & Categories.html`: Configure custom categories and set financial goals.
-- `Track Transactions.html`: Record income and expenses for each category.
-- `Analytics.html`: View charts summarizing weekly and monthly spending trends.
-- `Calculator.html`: Perform calculations without leaving the app.
-- `Money Tips.html`: Browse practical budgeting advice.

-All data is saved in your browser via `localStorage` and can be exported as CSV.

 ## Key Features

 - **Goal Setting:** Define and track financial goals with customizable categories.